cirruslabs/cirrus-ci-web/public/images/README.md

 First, install [librsvg](https://en.wikipedia.org/wiki/Librsvg) (e.g. `brew install librsvg` on macOS with Brew).

-Then, open the `logo.svg` in the text editor, change the `stroke="#FAFAFA"` paramter to the color desired and generate a new logo:
+Then, open the `logo.svg` in the text editor, change the `stroke="#FAFAFA"` parameter to the color desired and generate a new logo:

 ```
 rsvg-convert logo.svg -o logo-something-new.png